dekuNukem/PicoRC/og_mac.md

 * **Non-destructive** and reversible

-* Easy assembly and installation

 * **PC fan header** for added cooling

 * **Fused** rails

-* Power switch and battery-backup headers
+* Low cost, efficient and reliable.

 ## Get One / Other Stuff

 [Click me to get one!](https://www.tindie.com/products/28754/)

-Also available for Mac SE, Apple II, and more!
+Also available for Mac SE, Apple II/IIGS, Osborne 1, and more!
 [Check out the main page](./README.md) for details.

 For more general-purpose diagnostics and retrofitting, check out the [full-fat ATX4VC](https://github.com/dekuNukem/ATX4VC)!